gvwilson/thirdbit/fiction/maddy-roo/index.md

 as quietly as she could.
 She had brushed her own fur until it gleamed and was wearing a string of dark beads over her white cotton blouse.
-When Papa Roo offered her his arm and she took it, Maddy felt like her heart was swelling in her chest.
+When she took Papa Roo's arm,
+Maddy felt like her heart was swelling in her chest.

 After they left,